chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ldap.rst

 ..
-The contents of this file may be included in multiple topics.
+The contents of this file may be included in multiple topics (using the includes directive).
 ..
-This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.
+The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

 The |chef server| supports using |windows ad| or |ldap| for any user that has an email address in the |ldap| directory.
 This allows those users to log in to the |chef server| by using their corporate credentials instead of having a separate username and password.